orionenergies/airtable-interface-extension-mapbox/README.md

 - localStorage may be blocked or cleared between sessions
 - Check if you're in private/incognito mode

+**Marker customization not persisting**
+- Ensure localStorage is enabled
+- Settings are saved per base and table combination
+- Try clearing browser cache if issues persist

+### Customization Issues

+**Can't select field for colors**
+- Text, number, and date fields are excluded (too many unique values)
+- Only categorical fields are available (Select, Checkbox, User, etc.)
+- Check that the table has compatible fields

+**Hidden values still showing**
+- Ensure you've clicked the eye icon to hide the value (icon should show slash)
+- Refresh if markers don't disappear immediately

+**Configuration panel not collapsing**
+- Click anywhere on the gray header bar
+- Panel state is saved automatically

 ### Performance

-**Slow rendering with many points**
+**Slow rendering with many markers**
-- Consider using Airtable's native filters to reduce the number of displayed points
+- Consider using Airtable's native filters to reduce displayed markers
+- Hide values you don't need using the eye icon
-- The extension can handle hundreds of points efficiently
+- The extension can handle hundreds of markers efficiently
+- Use marker size slider to make smaller markers for dense areas

+**Need help?**
+- Click the info icon (ℹ️) on the map for built-in instructions
+- Contact ERP team via Teams for bugs
+- Create a ticket for feature requests
-**Need help?** Check the ARCHITECTURE.md file for technical details or CUSTOMIZATION.md for color customization specifics.
+- Check ARCHITECTURE.md for technical details

 ---